bullet-train-co/bullet_train-core/bullet_train/docs/docker.md

 `dev.Dockerfile` is intended to be used for running your app locally within Docker.
 This file uses `bullet_train/dev` as the base image and gives you a block where you can install any runtime and development dependencies.

-This file will mount the local copy of the application into the image and your local changes will be reflected into the Docker image immediately.
+This file assumes that the local copy of the application will be mounted into the image.
+The convenience scripts below handle that for you, and then your local changes will be reflected into the Docker image immediately.

 To make easy use of `dev.Dockerfile` we've included a number of convenience scripts in `bin/docker-dev`